crn565/DSUALMH_OZM/README.md

 ![Imagen que contiene interior, tabla, pequeño, cocina Descripción generada automáticamente](media/ee788945b64977eead987834be39d4a0.png)

-Ilustración 3-Toma de medidas con OZM
+Illustration 3-Taking measurements with OZM

 We have as a container for the measurements collected from the OZMs, files with 160 data fields, fields, by the way, not all of which will be relevant, at least in the first phase of the study, so we need to adapt them for use in the NILMTK.